Kim Yo Jong, Sister Of North Korea's Ruler, Rises Through Ranks With Tough Rhetoric

 "The government tells the people that they form one big socialist family," she adds.
 The father of this metaphorical family, she explains, is Kim Jong Un.
 The mother is the ruling Workers' Party.
 The children are the North Korean people.
 And the father's authority is unchallenged.

-North Korea, she points out, went from being part of the 1392-1910 Choson dynasty, to a colony of the Japanese empire from 1910 to 1945, to a dictatorship.
+North Korea, she points out, went from being part of the 1392-1910 Choson dynasty to being a colony of the Japanese Empire from 1910 to 1945, to becoming a dictatorship.
 Although its socialist rhetoric upholds equality of the sexes, the North, unlike the South, never had a strong civil society or government agencies designed to improve women's place in society.

 As a result, "the social atmosphere is that women are inferior to men.
 Women themselves would never dare to compare themselves to men," she says.